 Let’s drill down on each of these and find some of the double-edged swords that are eating into your financial results:

 - To more of your ideal clients: Ah, the kicker in this one is the term “ideal” clients not just “all prospects.”
 Each market has a limited number of ideal clients, and most companies chase new business with increasingly marginal accounts and keep increasingly hostile accounts (who are anything but ideal clients) because they don’t want to lose the volume.
-First, you need to identify your ideal clients based on PROFITABILITY, not revenue, and I’ve just released a new training video on the Customer Profitability Diamond that helps my clients rank their biggest 100 clients in less than an afternoon, without complex accounting.
+First, you need a matrix like the one I highlighted above to identify your ideal clients based on PROFITABILITY, not revenue, and I train clients how to achieve that in less than an afternoon, without complex accounting.
 When you know “who’s who” in your customer base, it’s easy to spot the similarities amongst the clients who are your most profitable.
 Then, you simply need to develop the tools and sales strategies to go and find more like them.
 Rarely do I ever see Customer Profitability as a Strategic Initiative, yet without knowing whether you’re making good money or working for free, you’ll never have the resources to tackle everything else on your Strategic Plan and execute well.

-- At higher prices: high oil prices and exchange rate uncertainty means that even years after the recession, clients are still balking at price increases.
-That’s why you need to change the conversation to one of value.
+- At higher prices: Clients will always balk at price increases unless you need to change the conversation to showing them higher value-add that justifies the increase.
 If you’re finding yourself increasingly commoditized, discounting more heavily, losing sealed bids, and being surprised when existing customers go elsewhere, it’s a clear sign that your customers are not seeing as much value as they need to in doing business with you.
 It’s time to get inside your customers’ heads and sell to their emotional right brain that appreciates value, not to the logical left-brain side that focuses on features and prices.
-Rethink how you save them time, save or make them money, solve their problems better than anyone else, create feel goods when they do business with you, or provide peace of mind.
-Change the conversation to one based on value, and you can price for it.
-Pricing should be a strategic initiative for every business because, as you’ll see in the resources below, most businesses have huge leverage that they’re not even aware of.
-If you’re missing your numbers at the end of Q1, strategically pricing for value is the way to get back on track, but you CAN’T simply start slapping price increases on willy-nilly – in fact, that’s one of the most dangerous and least strategic things you can do.
+One of the best ways to change the conversation to one based on value, is to hear in their own words what they value most about doing business with you, and what’s still missing.
+Fill that gap, and you can price for it.
+Pricing should be a strategic initiative for every business because most businesses have huge leverage that they’re not even aware of.
+If you’re missing your numbers at the end of each quarter, strategically pricing for value is the way to get back on track, but you CAN’T simply start slapping price increases on willy-nilly – in fact, that’s one of the most dangerous and least strategic things you can do.
 This blog post will inspire you to take action.

-- And lower costs: Develop an eagle eye for sludge in your system.
-For example, are your customer service people busy, even though you’ve invested in lots of quality initiatives?
-If so, ask yourself why they’re still dealing with issues that shouldn’t be there, and get those unnecessary costs to serve out of your system.
+- And lower costs: Develop an eagle eye for sludge in your system – but NOT in the operations areas where you’re currently applying Lean or other continuous improvement efforts.
+For example, are your customer service people still busy, even though you’ve invested in lots of quality initiatives?
+If so, ask yourself why they’re still dealing with issues that shouldn’t be there, and get those unnecessary costs to serve out of your system, but then, go beyond that.
+Product-related problems are only 1 of the 5 hidden costs to serve that we drill down into in ProfitU.
 Sludge gets into every business, no matter how well run, and periodically, just like cleaning out your closets at home, you need to take the time to address it.
 Bonus tip: When you learn how to clear the sludge out of your operations, you’ll also learn the 5 biggest issues that cause challenges in execution.
 Take a look at this blog post for the details.